Presented by Down Syndrome Center (DSC) of Puget Sound

 About This Event

 Course Description: This 15-week course is designed for caregivers who support individuals who use Augmentative and Alternative Communication (AAC), or for those who are interested in simply learning more about AAC.
 This course provides practical strategies, hands-on activities, and community support to building confidence and skill in supporting AAC use at home.
 Each 45-minute session focuses on a key topic to help you better understand your AAC user’s needs, how communication works across different settings, and how you can be a powerful communication partner.
-While parents receive education, children using AAC will be engaged in a structured play group.
 This course is designed for parents, family members, and caregivers of AAC users of all ages and communication levels as well as the individual using AAC

 What parents/caregivers will learn: